ros2-gbp/fastrtps-release/README.md

 network.
 * Configurable network behavior and interchangeable transport layer: Choose the best protocol and system input/output channel combination for each deployment.
-* Two API Layers: a high-level Publisher-Subscriber one focused on usability and a lower-level Writer-Reader one that provides finer access to the inner workings of the RTPS protocol.
+* Two API Layers: a high-level Publisher-Subscriber one focused on usability (DDS) and a lower-level Writer-Reader one that provides finer access to the inner workings of the RTPS protocol.

-*eProsima Fast RTPS* has been adopted by multiple organizations in many sectors including these important cases:
+*eProsima Fast DDS* has been adopted by multiple organizations in many sectors including these important cases:

 * Robotics: ROS (Robotic Operating System) as their default middleware for ROS2.
 * EU R&D: FIWARE Incubated GE.